Estimating conditional Mann-Whitney effects using pseudo-observation-based regression

 \begin{remark} Based on Assumption~\ref{ass:general} and the consistency of $\hat{\bs \beta}$ for $\bs \beta_0$, a consistent estimator for $-\check{\bs \Sigma}(\bs \beta_0)$ is given by

 where $\hat{\bs A}_{i_1i_2}$ and $\hat{\mu}_{i_1 i_2} $ are defined in the same way as ${\bs A}_{i_1i_2}$ and ${\mu}_{i_1 i_2} $, respectively, with $\bs \beta$ replaced by $\hat{\bs \beta}$.
 As in \cite{ovpape17}, we expect the limiting distribution to depend on a second derivative of the functional which produces the estimators $\hat \theta$ based on the nonparametric estimators $\hat S_1, \hat S_2$.
-For this reason, we introduced another notation for $\check{\bs \Omega}$, to distinguish it from $\bs \Omega$ in the uncensored case.
+For this reason, we introduced another notation for $\check{\bs \Omega}$, in order to distinguish it from~$\bs \Omega$ in the uncensored case.
 In contrast to $\check{\bs \Omega}$, $\bs \Omega$ does not depend on such second derivative.
-For practical applications, we propose to use a bootstrap procedure to avoid the explicit implementation of an estimator of $\check{\bs \Omega}$; we will pursue this approach in the simulation study in Section~\ref{sec:simus} below.
+For practical applications, we propose to use a group-wise bootstrap procedure, {i.e., randomly drawing with replacement from the original data points within each group,} instead of implementing an estimator of $\check{\bs \Omega}$.
+We will pursue this approach in the simulation study in Section~\ref{sec:simus} below.
 In the uncensored case, it is fairly straightforward to estimate $\bs \Omega$ by an appropriate empirical estimator, as explained in Appendix \ref{app:proofs}. \end{remark}

-\section{Simulation Study}
+\section{Simulation study}

-\subsection{Description of the Simulation Settings}
+\subsection{Description of the simulation settings}